|

 The chart above and spectrogram immediately below show a nice pair of solar bursts.
 The features at single frequencies in the chart also are detectable in the spectrogram.
 The spectrogram also shows considerable RFI as horizontal and vertical stripes.

+Weak solar bursting can be seen in the above spectrogram as patchy areas among the horizontal and vertical interference stripes.
 The chart above covers a 10 minute time period and the accompanying spectrogram below covers an 8 minute time period.
 The corresponding features of the individual bursts are easy to see.
 The initial bursts reached 27 million K. Click on the above chart to play audio for the 10 minute period from 1528 to 1538 (this is a very large audio file at about 27 MB).

 The chart above shows the initial 5 minute period of the sequence shown in the previous chart and spectrogram.